Ten things compliance officers need to do in 2017

 While any regulatory changes to implement the FATF recommendations in North America are awaited, in Europe the Fourth Money Laundering Directive will take effect from June 2017, with changes to beneficial ownership, customer due diligence, the risk-based approach and politically exposed persons.

 As part of the overall approach to risk management in the firm, compliance officers may wish to consider conducting preemptive reviews of their approach to, and ability to evidence compliance with, all aspects of AML/CTF, bribery, corruption, fraud prevention and sanctions requirements.
-For example, they might undertake specific regular financial crime risk assessments that are judgement-based and aim to highlight risk areas, determine how well the risks are being managed, and hence provide the basis for a risk-based allocation of resources to the highest-risk areas, as well as providing the basis for remedial and other risk mitigation plans.
+For example, they might undertake specific regular financial crime risk assessments that are judgment-based and aim to highlight risk areas, determine how well the risks are being managed, and hence provide the basis for a risk-based allocation of resources to the highest-risk areas, as well as providing the basis for remedial and other risk mitigation plans.

 Lastly, there is the question of personal liability for compliance officers.
 The Cost of Compliance 2016 report showed personal liability to be a perennial worry for compliance officers, with 60 percent of respondents (59 percent in 2015) expecting the personal liability of compliance officers to increase in the next 12 months, and 16 percent expecting a significant increase.
 The situation is more acute among global systemically important financial institutions, where 27 percent expected a significant increase in personal liability in 2016.